lakotamm/Macbook_Pro_Early_2015_A1502_Linux_Fedora/README.md

 It should increase performace by few % - at the cost of increased vulnerability of the system.
 It comes with no responsibility from my side.

 ### Getting H.264/AVC1 hardware decode support
-For some reason, the libva-intel-media-driver driver which Fedora comes with does not support H.264 decode on the iGPU.
+For some reason, the `libva-intel-media-driver` driver which Fedora comes with does not support H.264 decode on the iGPU.
-The solution which I came up with is to replace the driver with libva-intel-driver and libavcodec-freeworld from RPM Fusion repository
+The solution which I came up with is to replace the driver with `libva-intel-driver` and install `libavcodec-freeworld` from RPM Fusion repository

 [Configure RPM fusion](https://rpmfusion.org/Configuration)